roadiz/AbstractBlogTheme/README.md

 Abstract Blog theme declare 3 node-types to create your blog website:

-- BlogFeedBlock: to create an automatic feed preview on any page
+- `BlogFeedBlock`: to create an automatic feed preview on any page
-- BlogPost: the main blog post entity
+- `BlogPost`: the main blog post entity
-- BlogPostContainer: the blog container to host every blog post
+- `BlogPostContainer`: the blog container to host every blog post

 ```bash
 bin/roadiz themes:install --data Themes/AbstractBlogTheme/AbstractBlogThemeApp